 Licensing… in plain English:

-By purchasing a Music Pack you are essentially purchasing the music to listen to and the license to use and broadcast this music.
+By purchasing a Music Pack you are essentially purchasing the music to listen to and the license to use and stream this music.
 Note that you are NOT buying the copyright to the music, nor assuming distribution rights or any type of ‘ownership’ of the music (and compositional) rights.
 If you wish to remix any of our tracks, we will usually be ok with this, we simply recommend you tell us of your plans first.
 Regular purchased music (and even freely downloaded music) does NOT give you the right to do this.
 Even if a Youtube video says you may use their music, the copyright and right to broadcast still may not legally permit you to use their music which is why you may occasionally find it taken down or held in dispute.
 The subject is not simple.
 But we’ve tried very hard to be flexible and keep things simple.
 Here is our licensing agreement, it’s a bit wordy, but fair and simple.
 By purchasing and downloading the music pack, you obtain the following license:

 For Video Streamers and VOD (Video on Demand) creators, that’s most of you: